omab/python-social-auth/docs/exceptions.rst

 ``AuthTokenRevoked``
     Raised when the user revoked the access_token in the provider.

+``AuthUnreachableProvider``
+    Raised when server couldn't communicate with backend.

 These are a subclass of ``ValueError`` to keep backward compatibility.